 - It is required for the company to maintain reserves sometimes in cash to manage the reduction in revenues and slow-paying customers.
 Generally, the maintenance of cash reserves depends upon the type of business of the company.

 Reserve and surplus created by the company are the reserves which company can utilize for the purpose according to nature or the type of such reserve and surplus.
-Generally these reserves are created by the company for the purpose of settling any of unknown future contingencies they may arise, for strengthening and increasing company’s financial position in the market, paying of the dividends to all the shareholders of the company, increasing working capital in the company etc. after fulfilling all the conditions required for that reserve.
+Generally, these reserves are created by the company to settle any of the future contingencies.
+E.g., for strengthening and increasing the company’s financial position in the market, paying off the dividends to all the shareholders of the company, increasing working capital in the company, etc., after fulfilling all the conditions required for that reserve.
 Sometimes reserve and surplus are maintained in cash to manage the reduction in revenues and slow-paying customers.

-This has been a guide to what is Reserves and Surplus and its meaning.
-Here we discuss different types of reserves and surplus on the Balance Sheet along with an example. we also discuss its advantages and disadvantages.
+This article has been a guide to what is Reserves and Surplus and its meaning.
+Here we discuss different types of reserves and surplus on the Balance Sheet along with an example.
+We also discuss the advantages and disadvantages.
 You can learn more from the following articles –